matvp91/indigo-player/docs/CreateAModule.md

 ## Setup

-Add the beta version to your project, which includes the `addModuleLoader(moduleLoader: IModuleLoader)` API.
+Add the latest version to your project, which includes the `addModuleLoader(moduleLoader: IModuleLoader)` API.

 ```
-npm install indigo-player@next
+npm install indigo-player
 ```

 You don't want to bundle indigo-player player in your custom module, but merely reference it.
 Add the following external to your `webpack.config.js` file: